Inexpensive Tips for Increasing Property Value Before Selling Your Home

 Go to the Pros

-Since you are already planning on selling your home in the near future, you can start interviewing realtors right now.
-They will give you some great ideas on putting your best foot forward.
-One realtor we talked with even had some lighting suggestions for a northern facing room in our home.
-They will also point out more serious issues that should be addressed, so your home will be in a good competing place (against other similar homes) when you do decide to put it on the market.
+One realtor we talked with even had some lighting suggestions for a northern-facing room in our home.
+They will also point out more serious issues that should be addressed so your home will be in an excellent competing place (against similar homes) when you decide to put it on the market.

 Dora

-Clean, Tidy and ‘In Good Repair’ Can Increase Property Value
+looseClean, Tidy and ‘In Good Repair’ Can Increase Property Value

 I think the most important thing is to make sure everything is sparkling clean, tidy, and in good repair.

 How is your lawn and landscaping?
 You may want to do a winterizing lawn treatment to help the lawn green up faster in spring.
 Any bare spots should be seeded now so they’re filled in by the time you hang the for sale sign.
-Could your landscaping benefit from a couple colorful perennials?
+Could your landscaping benefit from a couple of colorful perennials?
 They’re on sale this time of year.
-If you have overgrown shrubs, could you remove them and plant smaller tidy ones?
+If you have overgrown shrubs, could you remove them and plant smaller, tidy ones?
 (See DIY Landscaping for Less.)

 Colleen